Are you thinking of putting your home on the market?

 Learn how to communicate and negotiate

 Finally, be prepared to spend lots of time on the phone and in your email inbox.
+To make things easier and save time, you can send SMS texts in bulk to contact all your potential buyers.
+You can even schedule your messages or set up an automation to send them at particular times.
 Without an estate agent, you’ll have to manage all of the communication between you, the buyers and the solicitors, as well as doing all the negotiation on offers that come your way.

 Main Image Source – By Albertizeme